pdebartol/Santorini/README.md

 ## Instructions for build and execution:

-The jar is the same both for server and client, built it under your preferred OS and launch it following the instructions below.
+The jar is the same  for both server and client.
+You can build it under your preferred OS and launch it following the instructions below.
-The project has been developed using JAVA 13 and javaFX 14.
+The project has been developed using JAVA 13 and JavaFX 14.
-The following terminals have been tested for the cli: WSL (Ubuntu 18.04 and Debian), Windows Terminal and iTerm.
+The following terminals have been tested for the CLI: WSL (Ubuntu 18.04 and Debian), Windows Terminal and iTerm.

 ### Build instructions:

 The jar is built using "Maven Shade Plugin", in IntelliJ IDE clone the repository and launch "install" under "lifecycle" section in Maven toolbar.
 The generated jar will be placed in the "shade" folder in your project's root.

-If you want use Maven in the terminal execute:
+If you want use to Maven in the terminal execute:
 ```
 mvn install
 ```
-In the project's root folder (same folder of the pom.xml).
+In the project's root folder (same folder of "pom.xml").
 The generated jar will be placed in the "shade" folder in your project's root.

 ### Execution instructions:

 #### Server

-In the terminal execute:
+In terminal execute:

 ```
 java -jar AM10.jar -server